English | Español

 1. Is Your School Prepared – and Are You?

-What people decide to do in the first few seconds of an attack or other emergencies can make a tremendous difference to the outcome.
-Being prepared with a plan of action and the skills to assess the best choice in the moment and take action quickly will help to empower adults to take leadership when they need to not only for the relatively rare tragedies like school shootings, but for all kinds of emergencies.
+What people decide to do in the first few seconds of an emergency can make a tremendous difference.
+Being prepared with a plan of action and skills to assess the best choice and take action quickly will help to empower adults to take leadership when necessary.
+Not only will it help for the relatively rare tragedies like school shootings, but for all kinds of emergencies.

-Children of any age need to know that adults are willing to listen to their fears, and treat them with respect when they talk about their problems.
+Children of all ages need to know that adults are willing to listen to their fears and problems while being treated with respect.
 You need to find a balance between listening and supporting without burdening children with your own fears.

-It might be tempting to try to make children feel better in the moment by just telling them that the situation is not really that bad, because school shootings are still a relatively rare event.
+It might be tempting to try to make children feel better by telling them that the situation is really not that bad.
 It can also be hard not to overreact and sound panic-stricken yourself.
-If their adults are overwhelmed and afraid, kids are likely to become even more scared and anxious.
-The subject of violence in schools is upsetting for most adults, so be sure to get support for your own feelings from other adults if you need it.
+Kids are likely to become even more scared and anxious when their adults are overwhelmed and afraid.
+Violence in schools is upsetting for most adults, be sure to get support for your own feelings from other understanding people if you need it.

 If you act like something is too terrifying even to talk about, this will make children more afraid.
 They might want to protect you by not sharing their fears and this can leave them feeling really alone.

-Children need adults to listen and explain what is happening and what they should do as calmly and matter-of-factly as possible.
+Children need adults to listen and explain–in a calm and matter-of-factly manner–what is happening and what children should do.
 Tell children to tell you if anyone is making them uncomfortable about anything.
-Having children in the habit of talking to you will help you to judge whether or not a situation is potentially dangerous.
+Having children in the habit of talking to you will help judge whether or not a situation is potentially dangerous.

-Too often, after a tragic shooting, people will say that there were warning signs that had been overlooked, even if they were reported.
-If someone is posting violent messages on social media, take this seriously and do your best to get school authorities and law enforcement officials to take action in a way that does not put you or your child at risk by revealing your identity.
+Oftentimes after a tragic shooting, people realize that many warning signs are overlooked, including the ones that were reported.
+If someone is posting violent messages on social media, take this seriously.
+In a way that does not put you or your child at risk by revealing your identity, do your best to get school authorities and law enforcement officials to take action.

 3. Make Sure it is Safe to Tell at School

-It is your job as an adult to take charge of the environments in which your children spend time as best you can.
-Make sure that your school has a plan for dealing with school shootings and other violence just like any other emergency.
-Make sure that adults are trained in how to deal with a child who makes a report about another child, because violence in schools can escalate if problems are not managed in a way that protects students who make reports.
+It is your job as an adult to take charge of the environment your children spend time in.
+As best as you can, make sure that your school has a plan for dealing with school shootings and any other emergencies.
+Make sure that adults are trained to deal with a child who makes a report about another child.
+Violence in schools can escalate if problems are not managed in a way that protects students who make reports.

 One girl who was in a very exclusive school in a quiet neighborhood heard a boy bragging about his gun.
-When she told the principal, the gun was found and the boy was suspended.
-However, the principal handled the situation in a way that caused the girl to be identified and then he put her back into the classroom.
-The boy’s friends threatened to kill her.
-The trauma she went through could have been prevented if the school officials had understood how important is to protect the identity of children who tell in order to prevent violence in schools.
+After telling the principal, they found the gun and suspended the boy.
+However, the principal did not protect the girl’s identity and put her back into the same classroom.
+She was threatened to be killed by the boy’s friends.
+When school officials understand that it is of utmost importance to protect children’s identity, trauma will be prevented and the prevention of violence will flourish.

-If children don’t feel safe with any adult at school, it is important that they tell their parents or another trusted adult as soon as they can.
+If children don’t feel safe with any adult at school, it is important that they tell another adult they trust as soon as they can.
 The school needs to know if there is possible danger.
-In some situations it may be necessary to make a telephone call to the school anonymously–which means not telling your name–to someone in charge, like the principal.
-Anonymous telephone calls or notes will only be taken seriously if there are as many specifics as possible included in the message.
+In some situations it’s necessary to make a telephone call to the school anonymously–which means not telling your name–to someone in charge.
+Anonymous telephone calls or notes will only be taken seriously when detailed descriptions are included in the message.

 4. What Adults Can Say to Children About What Happens to People’s Minds and Bodies in an Emergency

 “Next, you will probably experience some very strong feelings because of a chemical in your body called adrenaline.
-Adrenaline can make you feel full of energy, or it can make you feel shaky, weak or sick to your stomach.
+Adrenaline can make you feel full of energy, or it can make you feel sick to your stomach.
 Sometimes all of these feelings come at the same time, which can be a bit confusing.
-Your body might go into a panic and want to run or freeze or start fighting, whether it makes sense or not.
-The good news is that you can learn to use the energy from your adrenaline to give you lots of power while still thinking clearly so you can make the safest choices for yourself.
-If you practice the safest way to handle different emergencies, you will be able to act quickly because your body will already know what to do.”
+Your body might go into a panic and want to run or freeze or start fighting.
+The good news is that you can learn to use the energy from your adrenaline to give you lots of power while still thinking clearly.
+This will help you make the safest choices for yourself.
+If you practice the safest way to handle different emergencies, you’re likely to act quickly because your body will already know what to do.”

-Using role plays to rehearse handling different emergencies, including potential violence in schools, can prepare children to react effectively and quickly — and to have their adrenaline work for them instead of against them.
+Using role plays to rehearse handling different emergencies, including potential violence in schools, can prepare children to react effectively and quickly.
+Additionally, it can have their adrenaline work for them instead of against them.

 5. Violence in Schools and Elsewhere: What Adults Can Say to Children About Getting Away, Getting Hurt, and Getting Help